Bangladesh Academy for Rural Development

-Bangladesh Academy for Rural Development (BARD) (বাংলাদেশ পল্লী উন্নয়ন একাডেমী (বার্ড)) started its journey on 27 May 1959 as a Training, Research and Action Research institute in rural development.
+Bangladesh Academy for Rural Development (BARD; বাংলাদেশ পল্লী উন্নয়ন একাডেমী (বার্ড)) started its journey on 27 May 1959 as a training, research and action research institute in rural development.
 The founder director of this academy dedicated to the leadership of Akhtar Hameed Khan, some researchers carried out continuous experiments with rural people and developed some model programs for rural development in this country.
 In the early sixties, the problems that were prevalent in rural areas were identified.

 BARD is an autonomous organization under the Department of Rural Development and Cooperatives of the Ministry of Local Government, Rural Development and Cooperatives.
-The Board is governed by a 21-member Board of Directors whose Chairman is the Honorable Minister of the Ministry of Local Government, Rural Development and Cooperatives.
+The Board is governed by a 21-member Board of Directors whose chairman is the minister.
 The director general serves as the chief executive of the academy, to which an additional director general and nine directors provide assistance.
-All the activities of the Academy are conducted through nine departments, with one director acting as the head.
-BARD gained fame at home and abroad for the “Cumilla Model” of rural development invented by the Academy.
-BARD received the “Shadhinata Padak” in the Year 1986 for his special contribution to rural development.
-The number of officers and employees of the BARD is 365.
+All the activities of the academy are conducted through nine departments, with one director acting as the head.
+BARD gained fame at home and abroad for the "Cumilla Model" of rural development invented by the academy.
+BARD received the "Shadhinata Padak" in the 1986 for its special contribution to rural development.
+The number of officers and employees of BARD is 365.

-The academy is known for implementing the Comilla Model in the 1960s, that has been internationally recognised as a model project for rural development in the developing countries.
+The academy is known for implementing the Comilla Model in the 1960s, which has been internationally recognised as a model project for rural development in the developing countries.

 Foundation

-East Pakistan Academy for Rural Development was established in 1959 in Comilla as EPARD under the initiative of Dr. Akhtar Hameed Khan who became the institution's founder or director.
+East Pakistan Academy for Rural Development was established in 1959 in Comilla as EPARD under the initiative of Akhtar Hameed Khan, who became the institution's founder or director.
 After the Bangladesh War of Independence, the institution was renamed to its present form.

 Location

 The academy is located at Kotbari, 10 km from Comilla town.
-The campus is spread over a vast area that also hosts residences, conference rooms, mosque, library, a health clinic, sports complex, and other amenities.
+The campus is spread over a vast area that also hosts residences, conference rooms, a mosque, a library, a health clinic, a sports complex, and other amenities.